Children with Mysterious Symptoms

 There can be tremendous differences between people with the same diagnosis.
 Because we assess each person individually, we have had success in working with a number of children who have a variety of uncommon diagnoses.

-Very specifically, we have worked with a number of girls diagnosed with Rett Syndrome (RS).
+Very specifically, Steven has worked with a number of girls diagnosed with Rett Syndrome (RS).
 We are very familiar with the special challenges of RS, and also how different each child can be with this diagnosis.

 Working With Children Diagnosed With...